 Why should the Land of the Novel, the kingdom of Don Quixote, be such a place?
 Because The Novel, as distinct from prior and subsequent literary forms, is a uniquely disillusioned and enlightened form, sponsored by critical reason.
 It trains us to see only what is before us: not giants but windmills.
 For this reason, it is a form that constrains desire by showing desire’s objects to be illusory.
-Think not only of Don Quixote but of Moll Flanders, Lizzy Bennett, Pip, Emma Bovary, Dorothea Brooke, Anna Karenina, Isabel Archer, Stephen Dedalus, Quentin Compson, Bigger Thomas, Humbert Humbert, Nathan Zuckerman: protagonists of novels are wrong from the start because they want the wrong things, and the story of The Novel is the story of the way they learn just how wrong they are.
+Think not only of Don Quixote but of Moll Flanders, Lizzy Bennett, Pip, Emma Bovary, Dorothea Brooke, Anna Karenina, Isabel Archer, Stephen Dedalus, Quentin Compson, Bigger Thomas, Humbert Humbert, Nathan Zuckerman: protagonists of novels are wrong from the start because they want the wrong things, and the story of The Novel is the story of their learning just how wrong they are.
 Often, if they live, they even learn not to want much at all.
-The Novel is the form in which you must learn to live with diminished expectations, in which you become resigned or, more redemptively, attuned to the commonplace.
-Even metafictional novels, such as Coetzee’s own earlier works (not to mention Don Quixote, which is the indispensable novel because it contains in potentia the entire later history of the form), carry out this pedagogy: after the heroes and heroines of the classic novel learn they’re wrong, what’s left but for the novel-reader to become similarly disburdened of illusion and realize that they are only looking at so many marks on paper, experiencing so many reality effects?
+The Novel is the form in which you must learn to subsist with diminished expectations, in which you become resigned or, more redemptively, attuned to the commonplace.
+Even metafictional novels, such as Coetzee’s own earlier works (not to mention Don Quixote, which is the indispensable novel because it contains in potentia the entire later history of the form), carry out this pedagogy: after the heroes and heroines of the classic novel learn they’re wrong, what’s left but for novel-readers to become similarly disburdened of illusion and realize that they are only looking at so many marks on paper, experiencing so many reality effects?

 The destiny of The Novel is to abolish itself in realizing itself.
 In the utopia promised by The Novel, you will find no novels.
 The implicit politics of The Novel as such are the politics of self-control in the service of commonplace things, just the kind of minor-key socialism The Childhood of Jesus presents.
 Let me put it another way.
-Who is the most influential, bestselling European novelist of the eighteenth century, the emerging age of The Novel?
+Who is the most influential, bestselling European novelist of the 18th century, the emerging age of The Novel?
 Rousseau.
 What does Rousseau’s utopia look like?
 Much like Novilla.

 “Novilla” further suggests, if we free-associate among false cognates in adjacent languages, a new city, the city of the future, whether you call it The Novel or Europe or Enlightenment or what.
 But also, as with utopia (good place / no place), “no city”—one that can’t exist, one that you can’t live in.